 STOP 21: At the step is a partly-assimilated Westboro Formation (Zvwq) hornfels inclusion in the Spot Pond Granodiorite (Zsg).
-The inclusion (image to right, pencil for scale at arrow) has a color like a dolerite dike, but it is surrounded by the granodiorite and doesn't have the same shape as a dike.
+The inclusion (image to right, pencil for scale at arrow) has a color like a dolerite dike, but it is surrounded by the granodiorite and doesn't have the same shape or continuity of a dike.
 It also contains abundant quartz grains that are not found in dolerite.
 Behind the knob on the east (right) side of the metasandstone are some more inclusions that appear as streaks in the granodiorite where the metasandstone has been assimilated.
 About 7-8 m before (south of) the metasandstone step at Stop 21 is a metamorphic rock boulder with dark mineral banding, unlike any rock unit in the Fells.
-This rock was glaciallytransported from north of the Fells and is a glacial erratic, which is a glacially-transported rock that is resting on a different rock formation than the one in which it formed.
+This rock was glacially-transported from north of the Fells and is a glacial erratic.
+An erratic is a glaciallytransported rock that is resting on a different rock formation than the one in which it formed.